Oracle Backend for Microservices and AI

 Audit logging is blocking, if the file is bigger than allowed space HashiCorp Vault will stop taking requests.

-If you deployed Oracle Backend for Spring Boot and Microservices using STANDARD edition, HashiCorp Vault will be deployed in production mode and you have the option of turing on audit logs.
+If you deployed Oracle Backend for Microservices and AI using STANDARD edition, HashiCorp Vault will be deployed in production mode and you have the option of turing on audit logs.
 Note, you must be authenticated to turn on audit logs.

 To turn on audit logs execute the following command: